faer615/python3.x/README.md

-# python3.x
+# Study Python3.x History
-This is a project to learn the python process！
+This project for learn Python3 process！

 Go on!

 Create this project for 2017-04-20